matteoferla/DirEvo_tools/readme.md

 Sorted by urgency:

 * *Theme* Get a word from Wayne and Matilda about the theme
-* *Index* The index is green when the theme is set to 'darkly'.
-Either changing the default theme or upgrading the whole site to BS 4.
-Before doing that, maybe fixing the Mako would be in order.
-Alt.
-A different navigation?
-I am lost about what though!
 * *Pedel-AA* a-elements linkage is broken in certain bits. :angry:
 * *Pedel*  range of conditions not done yet, but pedel_batch wrapper made. —original functionality
 * *Pedel-AA* graphs —original functionality